BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/classes_and_constructors.md

 # Constructors are for Validation

-constructors are a great place to *validate* your values, and
+constructors are a great place to *validate* your values

 ```javascript
 class Circle {